DIPlib/diplib/pydip/test/unit_tests.md

     >>> a[0, 0]
     [50.0]

 When indexing using only a single index, the *linear index* is used.
 This is different from ``numpy``, where an array is returned.

     >>> a[0]
     [50.0]

-If we want to extract a row or a column, we need to use *slicing*.
+If we want to extract a row or a column, we need to use *slicing* (see next section).

 ``Pixel``s of tensor images can be set all at once.